connorwhite-online/studio/app/api/spotify/README.md

 The script will:
 1. Read your Spotify credentials from `.env.local`
 2. Verify the token's scopes
-3. Test if you can access the recently played tracks endpoint
+3. Test if you can access the saved tracks endpoint
 4. Display detailed information about any issues found

 ## Updating Your Spotify Token